openstack/operations-guide/doc/ops-guide/source/ch_ops_maintenance.rst

 Once the Compute service has been installed and configured in the same way as the other compute nodes, it automatically attaches itself to the cloud.
-The cloud controller notices the new node(s) and begins scheduling instances to launch there.cloud controllers new compute nodes andnodes addingcompute nodes adding
+The cloud controller notices the new node(s) and begins scheduling instances to launch there.

 If your OpenStack Block Storage nodes are separate from your compute nodes, the same procedure still applies because the same queuing and